Top Bicycle Trailsrecommended routeStage5Top Bicycle Trails · Donau-Niederösterreich

 196 m

-Dürnstein is right on the Danube and surrounded by lovely vineyards, wooded slopes and rock formations, It is one of Austria’s most popular holiday destinations.
-The blue tower of Dürnstein Abbey can be seen far and wide and Richard the Lionhearted was once kept prisoner in the castle (now ruins).
-Soon after passing by the wine town of Unterloiben, you arrive in Krems, the final destination of this stage.
+The location on the river, the delightful vineyards, forest slopes, and rock formations around have made Dürnstein one of Austria's most popular travel destinations.
+The blue tower of Dürnstein Abbey is visible from far away, and in the spacious, scenic castle ruin, King Richard the Lionheart was once held captive.
+Soon after passing through the wine village of Unterloiben, you reach Krems, the destination of this stage.

 Profile picture of Donau NÖ